 For the One Room Challenge, I wanted to hang some “art” in the powder room (and by “art”, I mean framed scrapbook paper), but I didn’t want the typical “pound a nail in the wall, hang the picture” look, I wanted something different.
 I started to brainstorm and came up with the idea of hanging the frames by a rope from drawer knobs.
-There was a lot of trial-and-error, so I thought I’d share my experience; that way you can skip the “error” part and just have a lovely end result.
+There was a lot of trial-and-error, so I thought I’d share my experience; that way you can skip the “error” part and just have the lovely end result.

-Here’s What You’ll Need to Hang Art from Knobs
+What You Need to Hang Art from Knobs

 - Picture Frames (I wanted white gallery frames, and after looking everywhere for them, I finally found these at Walmart.)